This post may contain affiliate links from which i can earn a commission

 If you are struggling with this see a gynecologist who can refer you to a physio that deals with this.
 They can help hugely.

 27. Brittle Nails

 Estrogen is essential in maintaining your keratin layer, which keeps your nails strong.
 Couple that with dehydration and you can have dry, brittle nails that break more easily.

-With the stress that your lower estrogen levels put on your nervous system the body produces more histamine increasing the possibility of you becoming allergic to things that haven’t bothered you until now.
+As your levels are closely linked to your immune response low estrogen levels can your nervous system so that your immune system produces more histamine.
+This increases the possibility of you becoming allergic to things that haven’t bothered you until now.
 Dust, pollen, pets, chemicals and most disturbingly, wine.

 29. Irregualar Heart Beat